sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-This is a straightforward translation of
+This function is a straightforward translation of

 $$F(n)=\left\{
                 \begin{array}{ll}